- Differences in Physiological Responses to Soil Water Availability between Partially Top-Killed and Untreated Mesquites (Duration: 2017 – Present)

 Differences in Physiological Responses to Soil Water Availability between Partially Top-Killed and Untreated Mesquites (Duration: 2017 – Present)

 Research will determine the impacts of partial top-killing from herbicide on mesquite (Prosopis glandulosa) physiology (gas exchange and leaf pressure-volume characteristics).
-Since partially top-killed mesquites have reduced sapwood and leaf areas, stress coping mechanisms likely differ from untreated mesquites.
+Since partially top-killed mesquites have reduced leaf areas compared to roots and sapwood area, stress coping mechanisms likely differ from untreated mesquites.
 Results will be used to develop recommendations for follow-up brush treatments.

 Will Not-Target Shrub Species become Collateral Damage Following Mesquite Spraying?
 (Duration: 2017 – Present)